andrewoma/kwery/core/README.md

 `asSequence` executes a query, providing the results as a sequence for streaming.

-This allows flexible processing of large result sets without loading them into memory.
+This allows for flexible processing of large result sets without loading them into memory.

 ```kotlin
 val sql = "select first_name, last_name from actor"